jeffz2012/InfoBubble/README.md

 This is a Google provided lib, which allows to create custom InfoWindows.

+see working fiddle (as of JUL-2013) : http://jsfiddle.net/jeffz2012/TAGsf/

 It is pretty much same to original, which you can find here: